A Solid, Money-Saving Small Business Health Insurance In Massachusetts | Know Your Options To Save Money

 Well, you do…and you don’t…

-Moreover, I can almost guarantee that the price will probably be less than what you pay for through the healthconnector.
+Moreover, I can almost guarantee that the price will probably be less than what you pay through the health connector.

 Before you think this won’t work for you, let’s discuss what self-funded plans are.

 Contrary to what you may think, self-funded health insurance plans are a convenient way to offer affordable health insurance to employees.
-(And, even 1099 contractors, too.)
+(And, even to 1099 contractors, too.)to show how a small business health insurance can help in massachusetts

-However, the plans provide a stop-loss dollar level for employers.
-The employer is not responsible for any claims above this level.
+The plans provide a stop-loss dollar level for employers.
+The employer is not responsible for any claims above this dollar level.
 Additionally, if claims are less than anticipated, employers can receive some money back.
 We will go over these two attributes soon.

 First, some notable information about self-funded health insurance:

-- Cover small businesses between 2 and 50 employees
+• Covers small businesses with between 2 and 50 employees

 OK, John, you say.
 I’ll take your word so far.
 But, how much will this cost me?